-The following communication is from Mel vin Martin, a spirit.
-He was drowned at the age of 23 years, on the third of July lost.
+The following communication is from Melvin Martin, a spirit.
+He was drowned at the age of 23 years, on the third of July last.

-The communication was written by independent control, none but a spirit's hand being used to do the writing, through the mediumship of Henry B. Allen, (the celebrated. so-called Allen boy medium) in September
+The communication was written by independent control, none but a spirit's hand being used to do the writing, through the mediumship of Henry B. Allen, (the celebrated, so-called Allen boy medium) in September